-But behind the stone portal, the restaurant’s emblem and historical ensign, is a story of one family’s commitment to culinary culture, and keeping the traditions of “small town” Colombia alive.
+Behind the stone portal, the restaurant’s emblem and historical ensign, is a story of one family’s commitment to culinary culture, and keeping the traditions of “small town” Colombia alive.
 When it opened its doors in 1968 to friends and guests, El Portico was the Pradilla family’s out-of-town home.
 Today, it has blossomed into a village: one blessed with orchards, a chapel, a colonial church, a small and operational railway station, courtyards, corridors and stables one can visit any day of week, before or after enjoying El Portico’s trusted menu.

-Started on a verdant plot of land and part of the dairy farm ‘El Rodeo,’ Jaime Pradilla Keith and wife Yolanda de Keith saw their cooking enterprise as more of a social calling than a business.
+Started on a verdant plot of land and part of the dairy farm ‘El Rodeo,’ Jaime Pradilla Keith, and wife Yolanda de Keith, saw their cooking enterprise as more of a social calling than a business.
 Son, Jaime Pradilla recalls how El Portico got its stone arches, which rise from the garden and greet visitors traveling along the old Bogotá to Chía road.

 As an admirer of all things antique, Jamie Pradilla Keith, one day had to run an errand in the Plaza de Bolívar to pick up a wrought iron fence from a soon to be demolished mansion.
 After talking with the workers and receiving his fence, he noticed that a rounded fountain and stone gateway were also going to be destroyed.
 He took it upon himself to transport these heavy items (and most unappreciated relics) to his ranch and placed them in the field where cows were grazing.

 Months after putting up the columns, Yolanda envisioned a small business selling hotdogs outside Bogotá schools.
 Jaime Pradilla convinced her that it would be better to sell something others enjoyed more: Spanish hams, chorizos and jugs of Sangria.
-Facing the main road, a small house was built in order to accomodate a kitchen and their assortment of Spanish delicacies.
+Facing the main road, a small house was built to accomodate a kitchen and their assortment of Spanish delicacies.

 Friends with the Spanish bullfighter Luis Miguel Dominguín, Jaime Pradilla ended up “adopting” ‘Malaga,’ a member of one of the teams, and who baptized El Portico with its name.